daaanny90/Connection-Test/README.md

 # Connection Test

-A simple .bat files that throug the cmd gives a feedback of the actual connection status.
+A simple .bat files that through the cmd gives a feedback of the actual connection status.

 The colors (green if the connection is ok, red if not) allow to see immediatly if something is not working.</br>